Aurora: Etymology

 The term aurora borealis appeared in a 1649 description by Pierre Gassendi of an auroral display visible all over France in 1621.
 Gassendi had read the works of Galileo Galilei, who used the term in his extensive writings about aurora in 1619.
 The term entered the English language in 1828.

 The word aurora is derived from the name of the Roman goddess of the dawn, Aurora, who travelled from east to west announcing the coming of the Sun.
 Aurora was first used in English in the 14th century.
 The words borealis and australis are derived from the names of the ancient gods of the north wind (Boreas) and the south wind (Auster or australis) in Greco-Roman mythology.

-Occurrence
+Modern style guides recommend that the names of meteorological phenomena, such as aurora borealis, be uncapitalized.
+The name "auroras" is now the more common plural in the US; however, aurorae is the original Latin plural and is often used by scientists.
+In some contexts, aurora is an uncountable noun, multiple sightings being referred to as "the aurora".

+Characterisation

 Earth's night-side upper atmosphere appears from the bottom as bands of afterglow illuminating the troposphere in orange with silhouettes of clouds at the top, and the stratosphere in white and blue at the top of the middle.
 Next, the mesosphere (pink area) extends to the orange and faintly green line of the lowest airglow, at about one hundred kilometres at the edge of space and the lower edge of the thermosphere (invisible).
 Continuing with green and red bands of auroras stretching over several hundred kilometres.

 Auroras are most commonly observed in the "auroral zone", a band approximately 6° (~660 km) wide in latitude centred on 67° north and south.
 The region that currently displays an aurora is called the "auroral oval".
 The oval is displaced by the solar wind, pushing it about 15° away from the geomagnetic pole (not the geographic pole) in the noon direction and 23° away in the midnight direction.
 The peak equatorward extent of the oval is displaced slightly from geographic midnight.
 It is centred about 3–5° nightward of the magnetic pole so that auroral arcs reach furthest toward the equator when the magnetic pole in question is in between the observer and the Sun, which is called magnetic midnight.

 Early evidence for a geomagnetic connection comes from the statistics of auroral observations.
 Elias Loomis (1860), and later Hermann Fritz (1881) and Sophus Tromholt (1881) in more detail, established that the aurora appeared mainly in the auroral zone.